Africans in Great Britain

 In recent history, blacks in Great Britain have had to confront racism and legislation that prevented other blacks from coming to the country.
 The Commonwealth Immigrants Bill of 1962 and the Immigration Acts of 1968 and 1971 restricted the entry of colonial subjects, including those from Africa.
 As they had in the past, peoples of African descent living in England responded to this situation by organizing cultural events that celebrated their African heritage and political groups that assisted them in gaining the freedoms they deserved.
 Today just under two million blacks live in Britain.
 The majority of this population are immigrants from the West Indies, but this population also includes a growing number of African born blacks.
 In spite of discrimination, people of African heritage contribute socially, culturally and economically to the vitality of Britain.
 Indeed, the most recent population census of Britain shows that the African population in Britain is more highly educated than the general white population.
 Twenty six percent of the black population has had at least some college education, compared thirteen percent of the white population in Britain.

 Please complete the following questions and activities.
-When you are finished, please place them in you Activity Journal.

 - When did Africans first come to live in Britain?
 How did Africans get to Britain?